vxern/ruqqus_dart/README.md

 **permanent** - Set to `true` if you want the application to have indefinite access to your account.

-Once you have pressed '**Authorize**', you will have received a single-use authorization code, which you will be able to exchange for an *access token* - a token which will allow your application to log into and start interacting with Ruqqus using your account.
+Once you had pressed '**Authorize**', you would have received a single-use authorization code, which you would have been able to exchange for an *access token* - a token which would allow your application to log into and start interacting with Ruqqus using your account.

-Now that we're ready to jump into the code, we must first import the library into our code:
+Then that we were ready to jump into the code, we must have first imported the `ruqqus_dart` package:

 ```dart
 import 'package:ruqqus_dart/ruqqus_dart.dart'
 ```

-:floppy_disk: Now, let's create a `Client` object using all the necessary data: (This should be in your `main` function, unless you're already an expert and don't need no guidance :sunglasses:)
+:floppy_disk: Now, we were let create a `Client` object using all the necessary data: (This should have been in your `main` function, unless you were already an expert and ain't needed no guidance :sunglasses:)

 ```dart
 final client = Client(